-I applied online and the process took 1 week - interviewed at Nakisa in January 2012.
+I applied online.
+The process took a week.
+I interviewed at Nakisa (Montreal, QC (Canada)) in January 2012.

 - Are you comfortable to work long hours on a regular basis, say 50+ hours per week?
 I have to ask you because here is the norm.
 1 Answer